StebletsovRoman/postgis-geojson/README.md

 GeoJSON Jackson Serializers and Deserializers for PostGIS Geometry objects.

-Note: this is a fork from https://github.com/mayconbordin/postgis-geojson with updated dependencies.
+Note: this is a fork from https://github.com/mayconbordin/postgis-geojson with updated dependencies, and improvements from https://github.com/sdeleuze/postgis-geojson

 ## GeoJSON Support